-This can be from a variety of ways including the stock market, real estate, online course, book sales, etc. This is where the differentiation of struggling financially and being financially sounds happens.
+This can be from a variety of ways including the stock market, real estate, online courses, book sales, etc. This is where the differentiation between struggling financially and being financially sound.

 By earning money passively, you are able to do the things that you enjoy doing and not be loaded down, with having a job that you need to work, and a place that you have to go to.
 And you still make money doing nothing.

 You can start a brokerage account and start trading stocks for $50.
 You need to learn and take the one and only investing class I recommend.
 Learn how the market works, watch videos, and practice in a simulator before you start using your own money.